isomerpages/nlb-biblioasia/_july-2011/The Straits Chinese Magazine: A Malayan Voice.md

 Some of these tensions arose because these local Straits Chinese writers articulately commented on the vices they observed of their British colonial masters.
 A counter-reply to a review of the magazine in the *Penang Gazette* shows up some of this:

 <center>I am sure that no harm was intended beyond convincing some of the Europeans that they are not the immaculate and faultless beings they have hitherto thought themselves to be, or at least tried to represent in the eyes of Asiatics.
-Self-conceit and egotism are no doubt the common fault of the Europeans who have come to the East (SCM, (1903, September), 7(3), p.
-101).[^29]</center>
+Self-conceit and egotism are no doubt the common fault of the Europeans who have come to the East.
+(SCM, (1903, September), 7(3), p.
+101)[^29]</center>

 These strongly worded commentaries were reserved not only for the Europeans, but were often critical of their own compatriots as well.
-In addressing the need to educate the Nyonyas, "A Baba" states:
+In addressing the need to educate the Nyonyas, “A Baba” states:

-"We do not believe in cramming little Chinese girls with a smattering of bad English and a good deal of rubbish which passes currency as elementary knowledge . . .
-But our wealthy Straits Chinese will not come forward to do for their community what the rich Parsees of Bombay have done and are doing for their women ...
-We consider it a perfect disgrace that the rich and apparently intelligent men of our community should have done so little for the education of women.[^30]
+<center>We do not believe in cramming little Chinese girls with a smattering of bad English and a good deal of rubbish which passes currency as elementary knowledge...
+But our wealthy Straits Chinese will not come forward to do for their community what the rich Parsees of Bombay have done and are doing for their women...
+We consider it a perfect disgrace that the rich and apparently intelligent men of our community should have done so little for the education of women.[^30]</center>

 In the seventh year of its publication, the editors stated:

-"We have constantly kept in view our aims for the advancement of our people and have met adverse criticism, abuse and even monetary discouragement with an unflinching heart, knowing well that our cause and our purpose are right.
+<center>We have constantly kept in view our aims for the advancement of our people and have met adverse criticism, abuse and even monetary discouragement with an unflinching heart, knowing well that our cause and our purpose are right.
 That these aims have to a great extent been fulfilled may be judged by the distinct change in public opinion amongst the Straits-born of the present day.
-When we first launched our journal before the world in 1897, the Straits Chinese were still moving quietly along the lines of their ancestors, content alike to live in their old paradise and to retain for themselves the policy of laissez faire ...
-But time has fortunately changed ... [and] there has taken place a desire, nay an anxiety, to partake in the intellectual moral advancement of the present century.
+When we first launched our journal before the world in 1897, the Straits Chinese were still moving quietly along the lines of their ancestors, content alike to live in their old paradise and to retain for themselves the policy of laissez faire...
+But time has fortunately changed... [and] there has taken place a desire, nay an anxiety, to partake in the intellectual moral advancement of the present century.
 We have seen a better knowledge of the outer world with its many sciences and inventions more and more exhibited, and have noted with pleasure, on the one hand, the increasing pride amongst the Straits Chinese in fulfilling their due requirements as British citizens, and on the other, a closer sympathy between themselves and their countrymen from the Chinese Empire.
-(Editorial, (1904, March), *SCM*, *8*(1), p.
-1)."
+(Editorial, (1904, March), SCM, 8(1), p.
+1)</center>

-Unfortunately, “[t]through lack of support and interest from the community it had been intended to benefit, [it] came to an untimely end in 1907” (Song, 1923, p.
+Unfortunately, “[t]hrough lack of support and interest from the community it had been intended to benefit, [it] came to an untimely end in 1907” (Song, 1923, p.
 235).

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>Library Holdings</b> <br><br>
 The <i>Straits Chinese Magazine</i> is from the collection of rare and historical imprints at the National Library Singapore.
-Bound copies of all the editions of the <i>Straits Chinese Magazine</i> can be found in the Heritage Collection and on microfi lm at the National Library in Singapore.
-Each volume of the <i>Straits Chinese Magazine</i> is prefaced by a useful table of contents with a subject index, listing all the articles published that year according to topics such as Business, Current Events, Biography, Literature, and even Science.</div>
+Bound copies of all the editions of the <i>Straits Chinese Magazine</i> can be found in the Heritage Collection and on microfilm at the National Library in Singapore.
+Each volume of the <i>Straits Chinese Magazine</i> is prefaced by a useful table of contents with a subject index, listing all the articles published that year according to topics such as Business, Current Events, Biography, Literature and even Science.</div>

-The author would like to acknowledge Assistant Professor Chua Ai Lin of the Department of History, National University of Singapore for reviewing this article.
+<i>The author would like to acknowledge Assistant Professor Chua Ai Lin of the Department of History, National University of Singapore for reviewing this article.</i>

 <br>
 <div style="background-color: white;">